 Exam | Mode: Online

-Consortium of Medical, Engineering, and Dental colleges of Karnataka will release the COMEDK UGET 2024 eligibility criteria soon on the official website.
-The eligibility criteria of COMEDK UGET will be released by the authorities along with the detailed official notification.
-The eligibility criteria includes all the major details regarding the eligibility of a candidate in terms of minimum education qualifications, age limits, etc.
+Consortium of Medical, Engineering, and Dental Colleges of Karnataka will release the COMEDK UGET 2024 eligibility criteria soon on the official website.
+The eligibility criteria of COMEDK UGET will be released by the authorities along with a detailed official notification.
+COMEDK UGET exam eligibility criteria include all the major details regarding the eligibility of a candidate in terms of minimum education qualifications, age limits, etc.

 Candidates should note that their admission to the institutes is subject to their compliance with the eligibility criteria of COMEDK UGET 2024.
 Hence they should check the eligibility criteria in advance to be prepared with all necessary documents.

 The candidates should have passed with class 12th/ second PUC with a minimum aggregate of 45% marks (40% in respect of SC, ST and OBC candidates of Karnataka State) in Physics, Chemistry and Mathematics along with Chemistry/BioTechnology/Biology/Computer Science/Electronics as one of the optional subjects.

 Candidates with a Diploma are not eligible for COMEDK.